cor3ntin/wg21-1/README.md

 Abstract
 --------

-#### TODO
+`std::optional` will be a very important vocabulary type in C++17 and up.
+Some uses of it can be very verbose and would benefit from operations which allow functional composition.
+I propose adding `map` and `bind` member functions to `std::optional` to support this monadic style of programming.

 Motivation
 ----------

 `std::optional` aims to be a "vocabulary type", i.e. the canonical type to represent some programming concept.
 As such, `std::optional` will become widely used to represent an object which may or may not contain a value.
-Unfortunately, chaining together many computations which may or may not produce a value can be verbose, as error checking code will be mixed in with the actual programming logic.
+Unfortunately, chaining together many computations which may or may not produce a value can be verbose, as empty-checking code will be mixed in with the actual programming logic.
 Take the following example:

 ```
 float get_foo(int i);